elvie-valmores/ENC4265-Portfolio/manual_assessment_memo.md

 # Manual Assessment Memo

 This is where my Manual Assessment Memo assignment will be located.
+Edit